aebrer/aeber.github.io/docs/index.md

 -   [mastodon](https://genart.social/@aebrer) less popular but I visit from time to time
 -   [github](https://github.com/aebrer) open source code and some other things
 -   [tzprofiles signed identity statements](https://tzprofiles.com/view/tz1ZBMhTa7gxSpaeXoqyc6bTCrxEHfZYSpPt) use these as “gold standard” to verify my identity when needed
--   [twitter](https://twitter.com/aebrer) Wish this site was better :( .
-Not using this account except in very limited ways, you likely can't reach me here, I'm just including it to reduce impersonation attempts.

 ## Current Projects
 - Recently participated in #Art4Artist, a collective art show with 40 artists where profits were split between us all evenly. https://bsky.app/profile/aebrer.xyz/post/3lbmtdhxrfs2g